Youth + Social Change through Youth Volunteers

 Volunteering happens when anyone gives their time to a cause they believe in.
 Without getting paid, engaging youth as volunteers can use natural talents, develop skills, share knowledge, and gain experience.
 They can also experience the joy that can come from making a real difference to other people’s lives, as well as their own.

-You’re never too young to change the world! — Freechild Project motto
+You’re never too young to change the world! — Freechild Institute motto

 Youth-Led Organizations — When young people take initiative, identify resources, and secure support to create the organizations, programs and activities they want and need to make the world a better place, they are changing the world.
 Youth-led organizations can address any issue, take any action and rally any people to transform society, change attitudes, and move culture forward.